 All award values are conditional, as new information may impact eligibility and require verification of the financial aid application.

 Students are required to notify Financial Aid of all private scholarships received.
 Per federal regulations, the receipt of private scholarships may impact a financial aid package.

-If required by federal regulations to adjust an aid package, the College will eliminate or reduce in this order:
+If an adjustment is necessary, the College will eliminate or reduce it in this order:

-To receive or continue to receive financial aid funded by the state, the federal government, or the College (including loans, grants, jobs, scholarships), you must be making satisfactory academic progress.
-You must achieve and maintain a cumulative grade point average of at least 2.00 after four semesters of college attendance.
-In addition, you must complete a minimum number of the total credits attempted.
+To receive or continue to receive financial aid funded by the state, the federal government, or the College (including loans, grants, jobs, and scholarships), students must be making Satisfactory Academic Progress.
 For complete details, please refer to the section on Satisfactory Academic Progress.